 We’ve all received spam emails before, and most of us are pretty good at identifying which messages are phony without even opening them.
-However, there is a sinister breed of spam emails that employ familiar email addresses to send fake messages, enticing even the foremost cybersecurity experts to open them.
-It’s called the spoof email.
+However, there is a sinister breed of spam emails that employ familiar email addresses to send fake messages, enticing even the foremost cyber security experts to open them.
+It’s called the "spoof email" or "scam email."

 What is a Spoof Email?

-A spoof email is an email that looks authentic from the outside, but is actually laced with some sort of malicious software that intends to infect the recipient’s computer.
-These malware packed messages often appear as if they’re from friends, family, coworkers and websites you’ve created accounts with.
+A spoof email (also known as scam emails or spam emails) is an email that looks authentic from the outside, but is actually laced with some sort of malicious software that intends to infect the recipient’s computer.
+These malware packed messages often appear as if they’re from friends, family, coworkers, government institutions and companies you’ve created accounts with.

-It’s alarmingly easy for hackers to make legitimate sounding email addresses.
+It’s alarmingly easy for hackers to make legitimate-sounding email addresses.
 There are easily accessible tools that allow hackers to make their emails appear as if they’re from whatever email address they want.
-If the hacker creates a sending address that sounds convincing, the recipient will be prompted to open it without thinking twice.
+If the hacker creates a sending address that sounds convincing, you might open it without thinking twice.

 Common Spoof Scams